UKHomeOffice/policy-admission/README.md

 Note, the configuration is auto-reloaded, so you can chunk the configuration files in the [configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) and on changes the authorizer will automatically pick on the changes.

-#### **Ingress Domains**
+#### **Ingress**

 -----------
-Ingress-admission is a [external admissions controller](https://kubernetes.io/docs/admin/extensible-admission-controllers/) used to control the domains which a namespace can request.
+The authorizer is a used to control which domains a namespace can request in a ingress resource.
 At present in a multi-tenanted environment the default [ingress controller](https://github.com/kubernetes/ingress) for kubernetes doesn't provide any control as to which domains a ingress resource can use; meaning anyone can capture traffic from any domains / paths.
-Given the namespace is the one element we have complete control over *(for us anyhow)*, the admission controller uses this as a reference point for control.

-The annotation *"ingress-admission.acp.homeoffice.gov.uk/domains"* applied to the namespace is used to control which domains the namespace is permitted to request.
+The annotation *"policy-admission.acp.homeoffice.gov.uk/ingress"* applied to the namespace is used to control which domains the namespace is permitted to request.
 The value is a comma separated list of domains;

 ```shell
 $ kubectl annotate namespace \